gamboy45/gamboy45/_posts/2021-09-30-capstoneproject.md

 # So...

 ​	This capstone project was the outside-of -school experience thanks to Leon Sterling.
 My experience differs from others that we followed procedures strictly and communicated with the client cohesively.
+If you want to have a look at source code, https://github.com/gamboy45/CAPSTONEPROJECT